DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/iv-detection.md

 Final Payload: 011000000110
 ```

-The decryption of the content is processed as follows (assuming IV is 11111):
+The decryption of the content is processed as follows, according to the schema above (assuming IV is 11111):

 ```
 Decrypted1stBlock = Decrypt(FirstBlock)  ⊕ IV           | 1101 ⊕ 1111 = 0010